GeorgeArgyros/GeorgeArgyros.github.io/_pages/projects.md

 In this project, our goal is to study under which conditions, i.e. for which predicate and function families, symbolic automata and transducers are efficiently learnable.
-In our recent [paper](/files/cav18.pdf) published in CAV 2018, we presented a novel learning algorithm for symbolic automata, **MAT&ast;**, which is a modular algorithm able to learn s-FAs over any learnable boolean algebra for which a learning algorithm is provided.
-Moreover, we provide a characterization of the s-FAs which are efficiently learnable by MAT&ast; and conjecture that MAT* captures the class of all efficiently learnable s-FAs.
+In our recent [paper](/files/cav18.pdf) published in CAV 2018, we presented a novel learning algorithm for symbolic automata, MAT\*, which is a modular algorithm able to learn s-FAs over any learnable boolean algebra for which a learning algorithm is provided.
+Moreover, we provide a characterization of the s-FAs which are efficiently learnable by MAT\* and conjecture that MAT* captures the class of all efficiently learnable s-FAs.
 We are currently extending these results for the case of symbolic transducers.

+The implementation of MAT\* as well as all benchmarks from our paper are part of the [symbolic automata library](https://github.com/lorisdanto/symbolicautomata).

 ## Active Learning for Security Testing (2016-2017)